pedjak/openshift-enhancements/enhancements/helm3/console.md

 1. The configuration could be embedded into cluster-wide [`Console` config](https://github.com/openshift/api/blob/master/config/v1/types_console.go#L26)

-Such approach would hide a bit the configuration, and make its discovery by admins harder.
+Admins wouldn't be able to intuitively discover the operator config as a way to configure the Helm repository URLs.
 It becomes closely coupled with the console.
 Extracting Helm endpoints into a separate service would require moving the config as well.

 2. The configuration could be embedded into [`Console` operator config](https://github.com/openshift/api/blob/master/operator/v1/types_console.go#L26)